orbit-systems/apollo/style-guide.md

 - use `snake_case` for variables, functions, and structure fields.
 - use `PascalCase` for new types.
 - use `SCREAMING_SNAKE_CASE` for `#define`'d constants and enums.
-- macros should also use this case, but some exceptions are made for keyword mods like `for_range` that supplement language features, or for inline function spoofing
+- macros should also use this case, but some exceptions are made for keyword mods like `for_range` that supplement language features, or inline function spoofing

 ## comments
 prefer line comments (`// this`) in almost every case, except when a large